 As we work through the term we will be creating a number of different

-data structures and adding more functionality to the Movie library
+data structures and adding more functionality to the Food library

 already written.
 Making sure that each new project has the latest

-version of a data structure or Movie library is difficult to do if we
+version of a data structure or Food library is difficult to do if we are

-are reduced to copying and pasting our PyDev modules into each new
+reduced to copying and pasting our PyDev modules into each new project.

-project.
-Fortunately, Eclipse provides a much better mechanism to
+Fortunately, Eclipse provides a much better mechanism to reference code.

-reference code.
-Setting up Project References allows you to
+Setting up Project References allows you to link one PyDev

-link one PyDev project to another, and to use the code from one project
+project to another, and to use the code from one project in another with

 from ... import *